 People of all ages take gap years for various reasons.
-Whether it’s so you can go travelling, looking after a sick family member or raising children - there are plenty of acceptable reasons to take a much-needed break.
+Whether it’s to go traveling, spend time caring for a sick family member or raise children, there are plenty of acceptable reasons to take a much-needed break.

-So, don’t be afraid to include a gap year on your résumé.
-As long as you can show the transferable skills you attained during your time off or connect the experience with the role you are applying for, your gap year could enhance your professional document.
+So, don’t be afraid to include a gap year in your résumé.
+As long as you can show the transferable skills you attained during your time off or connect the experience with the role you’re applying for, your gap year could enhance your professional document.

 By following this guide, you’ll put your best foot forward and turn your gap year into a career-building experience.

 For high school leavers and university students, a gap year refers to taking time off between high school and college, or between an undergraduate and a graduate degree, typically to travel or volunteer (or both).

 For working professionals, a gap year is a year off that’s taken between jobs.
 Though you’re bound to be doing something with your time, you won’t be in full-time employment and your career will therefore be “paused” for a while.
 These “adult” gap years are also referred to as sabbaticals.

 Though we associate gap years with younger age groups, there are many reasons why an adult might choose (or need) to take a year out from work.
 The most common ones include wanting to: